data-integrations/amazon-s3-plugins/docs/S3-batchsource.md

 will error when there is no data to read.
 When set to true, no error will be thrown and zero records will be read.

 **File System Properties:** Additional properties to use with the InputFormat when reading the data.

+**File Encoding:** The character encoding for the file(s) to be read.
+The default encoding is UTF-8.